email@example.com | +30 210 36 11 054

 Telomere Length Measurement

-Our cells have 23 pairs of chromosomes.
-Each pair has 4 telomeres for a total of 92.
+Our cells have 46 chromosomes.
+Each chromosome has 4 telomeres for a total of 184.
 Not all telomeres shrink at the same speed though.
 Some of them shorten faster than others, so some of our telomeres may be long while some of them may be short.

 Telomere analysis that measure only the average length gives us no data about the percentage of long and more important, the percentage of the short telomeres present in our chromosomes.